Raybeam/zartan/README.md

     The sample file can be used as-is, but it can be modified if any schedules need to be tweaked.

-  7. config/default_settings.yml
+  7. config/auth.yml

-    The default environment variables.
-These can be modified later in the admin panel under the "Settings" tab.
-The `allowed_domains` setting must be filled in with your domain which is hosted by google.com.
+    The `allowed_domains` setting must
+    be filled in with a domain which is hosted by google.com.
+More nuanced authentication settings could go here if they're implemented.

 8. Create an ssh key for the server to pull the source code from github